gzachariadis/Python.Challenges/Codewars/8-kyu/Remove First and Last Character from String/README.md

 ### Objective

-<p align="justify">Write a Function that, removes the first and last characters of a string.</p>
+- Write a Function that, removes the first and last characters of a string.

 ### Constraints